Shurtleff v. City of Boston

 Courts ignore the Constitution

 Harold Shurtleff, cofounder of Camp Constitution, sued the City of Boston for its discriminatory permit denial.
 Applying an outdated interpretation of the Establishment Clause called the Lemon test, the U.S. Court of Appeals for the First Circuit concluded that Boston was correct to censor religious speech.
 Shurtleff then appealed to the United States Supreme Court.
 The Court granted review of the case and heard oral argument on January 18, 2022.

 Understanding the Establishment Clause

 On November 22, 2021, Becket filed a friend-of-the-court brief in the case, pointing out that this mistake happened because Boston’s city officials (and the lower courts) misunderstand the Establishment Clause.
 Government officials who have an outdated understanding of the Establishment Clause often ban religious elements from the public square simply because they are religious.

 This error isn’t limited to Boston.
 For years, government officials (with approval from lower courts) have been censoring religious expression from the public square in fear of violating the Constitution.
 Many mistakenly think that exclusion of religion is the safest option.
 This mistake goes beyond a flagpole—similar reasoning has been used to prohibit religious groups from advertising on trains and buses, exclude religious schools from generally available funding programs, and even deny FEMA aid to churches and synagogues damaged by hurricanes.

 The widespread misunderstanding of the Establishment Clause dates back to the 1970s, when courts started to rely on the Lemon test.
 This legal test is a vague standard that not only ignores history but also has created a mess of Establishment Clause jurisprudence.
-Becket is asking the Supreme Court to formally overrule Lemon so that the hostile censorship against religion in the public square is stopped, once and for all.
+Becket asked the Supreme Court to formally overrule Lemon so that the hostile censorship against religion in the public square is stopped, once and for all.